 Applicants must be citizens of the United Kingdom, the Republic of Ireland or a Commonwealth country and be a member of one of the relevant professional bodies in England and Wales (or in Scotland or Northern Ireland in the case of shadowing in a Tribunals Service hearing centre located in Scotland or Northern Ireland).
 Holders of dual nationality which includes one of these may apply.

-The Northern Ireland Judicial Appointments Commission administers a separate Judicial Shadowing Scheme.
+The Northern Ireland Judicial Appointments Commission (external link, opens in a new tab) administers a separate Judicial Shadowing Scheme.

 * For work shadowing opportunities in the Employment Tribunals in Scotland, please contact the President of the Tribunal